Simple tables use a question-style syntax where the type

 When asking an unaided brand awareness question, you can create a compact table that dynamically adds rows using the reveal rows

 tag.
-In the example below, the table starts with one row and reveals additional rows as needed when you type.
+In the example below, the table begins with one row and reveals additional rows as needed when text is entered.

 The table is set to required: n

-but also validates that the first row is not blank.
-This ensures the respondent enters text in at least one row.
+, but it also validates that the first row is not blank, ensuring respondents enter text in at least one row.

 Vertical scale table